parth-dogra/C-Project/README.md

-Here is a **perfect, clean, professional README.md** you can put on GitHub for your **Personal Expense Tracker (C Project)**.
-It is written exactly in standard GitHub style—clear, structured, and impressive.

----

 # **Personal Expense Tracker (Budget Manager)**

 A console-based C application to record, manage, and analyze daily expenses using dynamic memory allocation and file handling.